Crowd forecasts for the outdoors

 Is this an official source?

-No. Pine Forecast is not affiliated with the National Park Service, any ski resort, or any government agency.
-Forecasts are estimates.
-Always check official weather, road, avalanche, and park or resort sources before traveling.
+No. We are not affiliated with the National Park Service, any ski resort, or any government agency.
+Treat every score as a planning estimate.
+Confirm weather, roads, avalanches, reservations, and park or resort alerts on official sites before you go.

 Does Pine Forecast use real-time data?